RGB Releases 2018 Operating Cost, Affordability, Mortgage Reports

 In 1990, the RGB acquired a new data source that enabled researchers to compare PIOC-measured prices and costs with those reported by owners: Real Property Income and Expense (RPIE) statements from rent-stabilized buildings collected by the NYC Department of Finance.
 These Income and Expense (I&E) statements, filed annually by property owners, provide detailed information on the revenues and costs of income-producing properties.
 The addition of I&E statements has greatly expanded the information base used in the rent-setting process.
 I&E statements not only describe conditions in rent-stabilized housing in a given year, but also depict changes in conditions over a two-year period.

 Most important, I&E data encompasses both revenue and expenses, allowing the RGB to gauge the overall economic condition of New York City’s rent-stabilized housing stock.
-This year’s findings examine the conditions that existed in New York’s rent-stabilized housing market in 2014, the year for which the most recent data is available, and also the extent by which these conditions changed from 2013.
+This year’s findings examine the conditions that existed in New York’s rent-stabilized housing market in 2016, the year for which the most recent data is available, and the extent by which these conditions changed from 2015.